In this post we’re going to reveal 5 ways you might be escaping from life, and what you can do instead.

 - Do I have my priorities in the right order?

-Areas where the actions we are taking and the results we're seeking can be brought back in line.
+When we sit down and honestly answer the questions above, it's likely specific areas that need to be addressed will become obvious.
+These are the areas where the actions we are taking and the results we're seeking can be brought back in line.

 This could look something like...

-- A feeling of freedom
+- A feeling of freedom, purpose & intention

-- A sense of control over your life
+- A sense of control and presence

-- Peace of mind and simplicity
+- Peace of mind, organization and simplicity

-- dullness and boredom in the day to day routine
+- Dullness and boredom in the day to day routine

 Can you see the difference between the two perspectives?